lakshmikolluru/RecommendationSystemForOTTPlatforms/README.txt

 - The merged dataset is saved as 'user_ratings.csv' (which is present in this folder and we'll also be using this data file for the rest of the project).
+- 'user_ratings.csv' is split into user_ratings.csv and
+  'user_ratings2.csv' files because memory constraints of github.

 * After the execution of the above mentioned scripts (Jupyter notebooks), we've saved these scripts as